itsjw/corinnewhittemoredotcom/README.md

-Home of Corinne Whittemore's design and artwork.
+Corinne Whittemore's design and artwork.